nppc/MiniTX_ER9xrPro/README.md

 # MiniTX_ER9xrPro
 Project for mini transmitter with gimbals from Er9xr Pro TX
-# Software
+# Transmitter software
-Software based on arduinorc project (http://www.reseau.org/arduinorc) with mine modifications.
+Software is based on arduinorc project (http://www.reseau.org/arduinorc) with mine modifications.
+Some of the modifications listed here:
+- Added PRT variable to Models to store TX Protocol number
+- Only configured models are selected with Model button
+- Enter/exit Command mode done with push-button, not switch
+- After model is selected, correct Protocol is choosed (rotary dip-switch emulation)
+- Arming (Throttle Cut) is extended to 2 switches
+- some other minor changes

 ## Change Models
 To chnage models or to configure the transmitter, press and hold button "C" for 2 seconds to enter/exit Configuration mode.